-Aphid predators such as aphidius, need the pests to be present in order to reproduce.
-The idea of inviting the pests in may seem alarming, until you understand that you can encourage host specific pests.
-These pests will remain on the desired plant in your mini insectary yet provide an ideal breeding ground for the associated predators and parasites.
+Aphid predators need pests to be present in order to reproduce.
+The idea of inviting pests in may seem alarming, until you understand that you can encourage host-specific pests.
+These pests will remain on plants in your mini insectary, yet provide an ideal breeding ground for associated predators and parasites.

 |“Mini Insectary” Plants||Beneficial Predators Attracted|

 |Alyssum||Hoverflies, Lacewings, Tachnid flies|